LukaszFlis/LukaszFlis/README.md

-- 👋 Hi, I’m @LukaszFlis
+- 👋 Hi, I’m Łukasz Flis
-- 👀 I’m interested in object oriented languages - mostly Java and Web Development  (HTML5, CSS)
+- 👀 I’m interested in object oriented languages.
+- My main programing skills are Java 8 SE and Java EE.
+- I also familiar with unit testing using JUnit 5, Mockito, JHamster.
+- I have basic knowledge of SQL and common DBMS (MySQL, MSSql, PostgreSqgl, Sybase Power Designer).
+- I have basic knowledge of HTTP comunication standard and RESTApi architecture style.
+- I have some expierience with working on Linux.
-- 🌱 I’m currently learning Type Script, AngularJS, SpringBoot
+- 🌱 I’m currently learning Type Script, AngularJS, SpringBoot, Spring Framework
-- 💞️ I’m looking to collaborate on front-end and back-end projects
+- 💞️ I’m looking to collaborate on back-end projects  as JavaDeveloper.
 - 📫 How to reach me e-mail: luk8426@wp.pl or lukasz.flis@op.pl, mobile: +48 503 771 002

 <!---